India Bid To Free 41 Trapped Workers Enters Third Week

 The air force said the "critical" kit came from the country's Defence Research and Development Organisation, the government's defence technology research arm, without giving further details.

-Uttarakhand chief minister Pushkar Singh Dhami said Saturday that vertical drilling had begun to dig 89 metres downwards, a risky route above the men in an area that has already suffered a collapse.
+Vertical drilling has also begun to dig 89 metres downwards, a risky route above the men in an area that has already suffered a collapse.

-Work has also begun from the far side of the road tunnel, a much longer third route estimated to be around 480 metres.
+Work has also started from the far side of the road tunnel, a much longer third route estimated to be around 480 metres.

+Uttarakhand Chief Minister Pushkar Singh Dhami Sunday visited the home of one of the trapped workers and apprised the family of the efforts being made for their rescue.

+"We are working with full force to get all the workers out safely," he said in a post on social media.

 The workers were seen alive for the first time on Tuesday, peering into the lens of an endoscopic camera sent by rescuers down a thin pipe through which air, food, water and electricity are being delivered.

-Dhami said the men are in "good spirits", with a basic telephone exchange set up so that families of the trapped men -- many of whom are migrant workers from poor families from far across India -- could call in to speak to them.
+A basic telephone exchange has been set up at the site so that families of the trapped men -- many of whom are migrant workers from poor families from far across India -- could call in to speak to them.

 Efforts have been painfully slow, complicated by falling debris and repeated breakdowns of drilling machines.